konstantinopolka/Telegram-AI-chat-bot/tests/SINGLE_REVIEW_TEST_README.md

 ## Overview

-`test_single_review.py` is a comprehensive integration test that validates the complete workflow for processing a single review from start to finish.
+`test_single_review.py` is a comprehensive integration test that validates the complete workflow for processing a single review from start to finish **using the RepostingOrchestrator**.

 ## What It Tests

-The test covers the entire review processing pipeline:
+The test validates the entire review processing pipeline through the orchestrator:

+1. **Orchestrator Setup** - Initializes scraper, telegraph manager, and channel poster
+2. **Complete Workflow** - Calls `process_review_batch()` which handles:
-1. **Scraping** - Fetches review and all articles from a live URL
+   - Scraping review and all articles from a live URL
-2. **Data Transformation** - Creates Article instances using ArticleFactory
+   - Creating Article instances using ArticleFactory
+   - Saving articles to database
-3. **Telegraph Publishing** - Creates Telegraph articles (if token configured)
+   - Creating Telegraph articles (if token configured)
+   - Creating Review with associated articles
-4. **Database Persistence** - Saves articles and review to database
+   - Saving Review to database
-5. **Data Verification** - Retrieves and validates all saved data
+3. **Data Verification** - Retrieves and validates all saved data

 ## Configuration